Two-parameter families of matrix product operator integrals of motion in Heisenberg spin chains

 This paper is organized as follows.
-After giving concise preliminaries about quantum Heisenberg spin chains and their their MPO integrals of motion (\cref{sec:introduction}), I state the main result which consists of writing down two-parameter families of integrals of motion for XXX, XXZ, and XYZ models (\cref{sec:main_result}).
-Then I disclose two basic ideas that helped me during the search (\cref{sec:methods}), and finally I comment on possible future research and applications (\cref{sec:outlook}).
+After giving concise preliminaries about quantum Heisenberg spin chains and their their MPO integrals of motion (Section~\ref{sec:preliminaries}), I state the results, which consist in writing down two-parameter families of integrals of motion for XXX, XXZ, XX, XY and XYZ Heisenberg models (Section~\ref{sec:results}).
+Then I disclose two basic ideas that helped me during the search (Section~\ref{sec:methods}), and finally I conclude and elaborate on possible future research and applications (Section~\ref{sec:discussion}).